dalyIsaac/Whim/docs/docs/getting-started/troubleshooting.md

 ## Managing troublesome windows

-Some windows like to remember their size and position.
-This can be a problem for Whim, because it will try to manage the window's size and position, and the window will fight back.
+Some applications are difficult to manage.
+Whim will try to manage them as best as it can, but there are some limitations.
+For example, Firefox will try to remember its size and position, and will fight against Whim's attempts to manage it on first load.

-The <xref:Whim.IWindowManager> exposes an <xref:Whim.IFilterManager> called <xref:Whim.IWindowManager.LocationRestoringFilterManager>. `LocationRestoringFilterManager` listens to <xref:Whim.IWindowManager.WindowMoved> events for these windows and will force their parent <xref:Whim.IWorkspace> to do a layout two seconds after their first `WindowMoved` event, attempting to restore the window to its correct position.

-If this doesn't work, dragging a window's edge will force a layout, which should fix the window's position.
-This is an area which could use further improvement.

-Examples of troublesome windows include Firefox and JetBrains Gateway.
+To get around this, Whim has <xref:Whim.IWindowProcessor>s.
+These are used to tell Whim to ignore specific window messages (see [Event Constants](https://learn.microsoft.com/en-us/windows/win32/winauto/event-constants)).
+For example, the <xref:Whim.FirefoxWindowProcessor> ignores all events until the first [`EVENT_OBJECT_CLOAKED`](https://learn.microsoft.com/en-us/windows/win32/winauto/event-constants#:~:text=EVENT_OBJECT_CLOAKED) event is received.

 ## Window launch locations